nikhiljojo08/Ansible-Nginx-Ubuntu-Static-website/README.md

-# Ansible-Nninx-Ubuntu-Static-website
+# Ansible-Nginx-Ubuntu-Static-website
-Using Ansible to configure NGINX on Ubuntu and host a static website
+I demonstrated how to install and configure NGINX with Ansible.
+Also, deployed a static website with the Ansible synchronize module.

+ansible-playbook -i hosts main.yml